aurorascharff/rsc-workshop/STEPS-6h.md

 ## Slides: Introduksjon til React 19

-## Intro: Introduce Server Actions
+## Intro: Introduce Server Functions

 - Som dere sikkert merket er det mange av knappene som ikke funker, vi er kommet til datamutasjoner
 - Hva vil man gjør en mutering?
 Sende noe fra client til server.
-- Excalidraw: Server actions are a new feature in React 19, that allows you to create server code that can be called from the client
+- Excalidraw: Server Functions are a new feature in React 19, that allows you to create server code that can be called from the client
 - We cant pass functions over the network, serializable
 - Har noen brukt pages router?
 - Pages router: you created API endpoints and used for example trpc